malcolmmaas/malcolmmaas/README.md

-### [friendly greeting here] 👋
+Hi! 👋

-I'm a physics 🪄 and atmospheric science 🌦️ student who enjoys working with data 💻 of all kinds.
+I'm a physics and atmospheric science student who enjoys working with data of all kinds.

 Feel free to contact me at mmaas@umd.edu.